Azure/azure-quickstart-templates/quickstarts/microsoft.azure-ai-agent-service/standard-agent/README.md

 ---
 description: This set of templates demonstrates how to set up Azure AI Agent Service with the standard setup, meaning with managed identity authetication, public internet access enabled.
 Agents use customer-owned, single-tenant search and storage resources.
 With this setup, you have full control and visibility over these resources, but you will incur costs based on your usage.
 page_type: sample
 products:
-- azure-ai-agent-service
+- azure
-- azure-ai-foundry
+- azure-resource-manager
 urlFragment: standard-agent
 languages:
 - bicep
 - json